HafizFasih/icp-book/icp-book/docs/part2-history/05-simla-deputation-1906.md

 ## Overview

-The Simla Deputation refers to a delegation of **35 prominent Muslim leaders**, led by **Sir Aga Khan III**, who met the Viceroy of India, **Lord Minto**, at Simla on **October 1, 1906**.
-The primary objective of this mission was to secure separate political rights and safeguards for the Muslim community in anticipation of the upcoming constitutional reforms (later known as the Minto-Morley Reforms).
-This event represents the first systematic attempt by Muslims to present their demands to the British government on a constitutional platform.
+The Simla Deputation refers to a group of **35 leading Muslim leaders**, led by **Sir Aga Khan III**, who met the Viceroy of India, **Lord Minto**, at Simla on **October 1, 1906**.
+The main goal of this mission was to get separate political rights and protections for the Muslim community in preparation for the upcoming constitutional reforms (later known as the Minto-Morley Reforms).
+This event represents the first organized attempt by Muslims to present their demands to the British government on a constitutional platform.

 :::info
-The Simla Deputation was a **phenomenal success** that officially recognized Muslims as a distinct political entity and directly led to the formation of the All India Muslim League just three months later.
+The Simla Deputation was a **huge success** that officially recognized Muslims as a separate political group and directly led to the formation of the All India Muslim League just three months later.
 :::

 ## Detailed Explanation